diegodelbianco12/cash-intelligence-dashboard/README.md

 ### 1. Scenario integrity under incomplete data

-**Challenge:** When customers had no historical payment data, the base scenario used a portfolio-average delay.
-This caused the pessimistic scenario (base + 30 days) to sometimes produce higher projected balances than the base — inverting the intended ordering of the three curves.

-**Solution:** Redesigned the receivable timing logic to anchor all scenarios to the contractual due date, not to the estimated collection date.
-This guarantees Optimistic ≥ Base ≥ Pessimistic at every data point, regardless of missing customer history.
+**Challenge:** The three forecast curves are meant to stay strictly ordered — optimistic above base, base above pessimistic.
+An early version estimated each scenario from a projected *collection date*, and when a customer had no payment history that estimate fell back on a portfolio average.
+The result was curves that occasionally crossed: the pessimistic projection sometimes sat above the base one, which is analytically nonsensical.

+**Solution:** Redesigned the receivable timing logic to anchor every scenario to the same contractual due-date baseline, then add a non-negative delay on top — zero for optimistic, each customer's own history for base, and a portfolio-wide stress buffer (+30 days on the average delay) for pessimistic.
+Measuring from the due date rather than an estimated collection date removed the inversions and keeps the three curves correctly ordered across the forecast.

 ### 2. Tax and debt data in non-standard format